MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_SetCampaignBudgetAndBidAmounts.md

   **What it is**: Microsoft Advertising will help you spend for optimized performance based on the products or services targeted by your campaign and availability of corresponding user searches during the day.

   **Why use it:** This is a great option if you have a limited budget and want your ads to show evenly throughout the day.
-This way, your ads won’t show all at once in the morning, using up your limited budget early in the day.
+This way, your ads wonâ€™t show all at once in the morning, using up your limited budget early in the day.
 You will also be able to monitor your budget on a daily basis, making adjustments as necessary to maximize your budget.
 - **Shared - Standard**

   **What it is:** Same as the Daily - Standard budget, but it is shared among two or more campaigns in the **Shared budgets** page.